Effective Window Function for Lagrangian Halos: Abstract

 \section{Abstract}

 The window function for protohalos in Lagrangian space is often assumed to be a tophat in real space.
-We measure this profile directly and find that it is more extended than a tophat but less extended than a Gaussian; its shape is well-described by rounding the edges of the tophat by convolution with a Gaussan that has a scale length about 5 times smaller.
+We measure this profile directly and find that it is more extended than a tophat but less extended than a Gaussian; its shape is well-described by rounding the edges of the tophat by convolution with a Gaussian that has a scale length about 5 times smaller.
 This effective window $W_{\rm eff}$ is particularly simple in Fourier space, and has an analytic form in real space.
 Together with the excursion set bias parameters, $W_{\rm eff}$ describes the scale-dependence of the Lagrangian halo-matter cross correlation up to $kR_{\rm Lag} \sim 10 $, where $R_{\rm Lag}$ is the Lagrangian size of the protohalo.
-Moreover, with this $W_{\rm eff}$, all the spectral moments of the power spectrum are finite.
-While this simplifies analysis of the excursion set peak model, the predicted mass function which results is significantly lower, and hence appreciably lower than in simulations for halos of mass $\lesssim 10^{14} \Msun $.
+Moreover, with this $W_{\rm eff}$, all the spectral moments of the power spectrum are finite, allowing a straightforward estimate of the excursion set peak mass function.
+This estimate requires a prescription of the critical overdensity enclosed within a protohalo if it is to collapse, which we calibrate from simulations.
+We find that the resulting estimate of halo abundances is only accurate to about 20\%, and we discuss why: A tophat in `infall time' towards the protohalo center need not correspond to a tophat in the initial spatial distribution, so models in which infall rather than smoothed overdensity is the relevant variable may be more accurate.